lisa-lumos/the-odin-project/1-foundations/README.md

 Inheritance refers to certain CSS properties that, when applied to an element, are inherited by that element’s descendants, even if we don’t explicitly write a rule for those descendants.
 Typography based properties (`color`, `font-size`, `font-family`, etc.) are usually inherited, while most other properties aren’t.
 The exception to this is when directly targeting an element, as this always beats inheritance.

+The Styles pane in the Chrome Developer Tools allows you to edit styles directly in the browser, so you can see the changes immediately (responds in real-time).
+It is extremely useful for quickly testing out various attributes and values without needing to reload the page over and over again.

 ## 🏷 Flexbox

 ## 🏷 JavaScript basics